SamuelGodwin/code-to-answer-coding-interview-style-questions/README.md

 Complete the method `setPixel` in the given class `ScreenAsBytes`.
 This takes as input:

 * The bytes representing the screen, as described above
 * The width of the image.
-You can assume this is a multiple of 8. *Hint: you can work out the height of the image from the length of the array, and the width.*
+You can assume this is a multiple of 8. *you can work out the height of the image from the length of the array, and the width.*
 * The x and y positions of the pixel

 The method should modify `screen' so the given pixel has a value of 1.
 For instance, for a screen 16 pixels wide and 3 pixels tall that is entirely blank (all pixels set to zero), screen would be